 "[I hope] that it will give a faith to live by to all future generations of Smith students, whatever their religious beliefs or creeds."

-—Helen Hills Hills, remarking at the dedication of the Chapel where the Office of Religiou and Spiritual Life resides
+—Helen Hills Hills, remarking at the dedication of the Chapel where the Center for Religious and Spiritual Life resides

 A Message from the Dean